 Things to consider

 There is another dangerous trend with energy drinks.
 It has become “cool” and common to mix them with alcohol.
-Energy drinks can offset the effects of alcohol.
-It is known to make you tired and unfocused.
-Energy drinks are used to focus and stay awake.
 Mixing them can make you feel less drunk than you are.
 It also affects your ability to make good choices.
 The same is true if you mix energy drinks with illegal drugs or certain medicines.

 When to see your doctor

-Talk to your doctor if your child has any health issues from consuming energy drinks.
+Talk to your doctor if you or your child has any health issues from consuming energy drinks.
 They will need to stop using them.
 They also may need treatment for their symptoms.

 Questions to ask your doctor

-- How much caffeine can I have every day?
+- How much caffeine can I safely have every day?

 - How many energy drinks is too many?